Ironhack-Data-Madrid-Enero-2021/regex-workshop/README.md

 ![regex](regex.jpeg)
 # Regex introduction
-In this repository you'll find a jupyter notebook with a guided introduction to regex.
+In this repository you'll find three jupyter notebooks with a guided introduction to regex and an additional notebook with a few exercises:

-The jupyter notebook goes through:
-- Basic regex syntax
-    - what, where & how many
-- Regex and python
-    - Finding the pattern
-    - Working with it
-- Regex & dataframes
-- Hands on example
+`1-Regex-basics.ipynb`<br>
+`2-Regex-in-python.ipynb`<br>
+`3-Regex-and-pandas.ipynb`<br>

+`regex-exrcises.ipynb`

 External resources
 - [regex 101](https://regex101.com)